karttur/speclib-db/_posts/2024/2024-01-15-speclib_samples-db.markdown

 ## Purpose of the spectrometers schema

 The purpose of the **samples** schema is to keep track of all specimens that are scanned, whether the scanning is done with a spectral sensor or a probe.
 All samples that are saved in the database must be linked to a campaign.
 That link will also define the user (owner), type of sensor, muzzle and probe(s) used in the scanning.
+Apart from the owner, also a sampler (person that collected the sample) can be given. if left as NULL the owner will be registered as the sample.

-But because each campaign can use any instance of the particular models defined also the uuids of the individual sensor, muzzle and probe(s) is saved with each sample.
+Because each campaign can use any instance of the particular models defined, the uuids of the individual sensor, muzzle and probe(s) is saved with each sample.
 Then of course every sample is given a name and a title.
 The generic definition of a sample then uses four taxonomic levels: family, species, brand and version.
 These levels can be interpreted with flexibility as long as they are consistently applied within the same campaign.

 If the campaign is a timeseries the ordinal range of the sample is automatically added; if the campaign is geographic the longitude and latitude must be added; if the campaign is a profile, the relative profile position (e.g. depth) must be given.

 To improve the visualisation when exploring and analysing the spectra and probe properties, and any properties estimated from these data, each specimen can be given a customised symbolisation to be used in graphical presentations.

 To store samples in the databases and retain the outlined information, the schema **samples** contains 5 tables.
-The table public.sampleifourl is a list that links  extended and external information to a sample.
+The table _public.sampleinfourl_ is a list that links extended and external information to a sample.
 The remaining 4 tables include:

 - public.sample (sample metadata and campaign to which sample belongs)
 - public.samplesymbol (the symbol to use fore representing the sample graphically)